geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 1. After having completed the prior lab exercise in which you created a Power App from scratch, you should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and a password of **Pa55w.rd**; if not, then do so now.

-2. In your Internet Explorer browser, make sure that your new ticketing system is open in a tab.
+2. In your Microsoft Edge browser, make sure that your new ticketing system is open in a tab.
 The tab should be titled **IT Services – Service Desk Requests – All Items**.
 If you do not have this tab open, then go to the **SharePoint admin center**, select **Active Sites**, select **IT Services** from the **Active Sites** list, select **Site contents**, and then select the **Service Desk Requests** list.

-3. In Internet Explorer, you want to open the Power Automate studio.
+3. In your Edge browser, you want to open the Power Automate studio.
 Open a new tab in the browser and enter the following URL in the address bar:  **https://flow.microsoft.com**
 ‎
 ‎On the **Microsoft Power Automate** screen, select **Sign in** at the top of the screen.

-4. If you are not already signed in with your corporate account, you will be prompted for your credentials, in which case you should enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and a Password of **Pa55w.rd**.
+4. If you are not already signed in with your corporate account, you will be prompted for your credentials, in which case you should enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and a password of **Pa55w.rd**.

 5. In the **Welcome to Power Automate** screen, select your **country/region** from the drop-down list and then select **Get Started**.

-6. On the **Power Automate studio** screen, validate that Holly Dickson’s initials (**HS**) appear in the user icon in the upper right corner of the screen.
-If this user icon is someone other than Holly, then select the user icon, select **Sign out**, and then sign back in as Holly (**Holly@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your tenant ID, and a password of **Pa55w.rd**).
+6. On the **Power Automate studio** screen, validate that Holly Dickson’s initials (**HD**) appear in the user icon in the upper right corner of the screen.
+If this user icon is someone other than Holly, then select the user icon, select **Sign out**, and then sign back in as Holly (**Holly@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and a password of **Pa55w.rd**.

 7. From the left navigation pane, select **+ Create.**